Even in the Quietest Moments...: Background and recording

 "Downstream" is performed solely by Davies on vocal and piano, which were recorded together in one take.
 Siebenberg has described the song as his favourite on the album "because it's so personal and so pure".

 Graff rated "From Now On" as Supertramp's eighth-best song, highlighting John Helliwell's saxophone solo and the call-and-response singalong at the end.

 "Fool's Overture" had the working title of "The String Machine Epic", and according to John Helliwell: "It came primarily from a few melodies Roger worked out on the string machine thing we use on stage."
 Written and sung by guitarist/keyboardist Roger Hodgson – who took five years to compose it – the song is a collage of progressive instrumentation and sound samples.
 Hodgson stated that the song's lyrics are essentially meaningless, explaining: "I like being vague and yet saying enough to set people's imaginations running riot."
 He also said:

 It was very magical the way it came together.
 It was actually three separate pieces of music that I had for a few years and then one day they all just came together in what I think is a magnificent, kind of epic piece of music.

-First are excerpts of Winston Churchill's famous 4 June 1940 House of Commons speech regarding Britain's involvement in the Second World War ("Never Surrender"), followed by sounds of crowds, police cars and bells from London's famous Westminster chime Big Ben clock tower.
+First are excerpts of Winston Churchill's famous 4 June 1940 House of Commons speech regarding Britain's involvement in the Second World War ("Never Surrender"), followed by sounds of crowds, police sirens and bells from London's famous Westminster chime Big Ben clock tower.
 The flageolet-sounding instrument plays an excerpt from Gustav Holst's "Venus", from his orchestral suite The Planets.
 There is also a reading of the first verse of William Blake's poem "And did those feet in ancient time" (more commonly known as "Jerusalem"), ended by a short sample of the band's song "Dreamer".
 Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's seventh-best song.
 Hodgson rated it as one of the 10 best songs he has written.

-Artwork
+Album cover

-The front cover is a photo of an actual snow-covered piano and bench with a scenic mountain peak backdrop—an actual, but gutted, grand piano was brought to the Eldora Mountain Resort (a ski area near Caribou Ranch Studios)—which was left overnight and photographed after a fresh snowfall.
-The sheet music on the piano, though titled "Fool's Overture", is actually "The Star-Spangled Banner".
+The front cover is a photo of a snow-covered piano and bench with a scenic mountain peak backdrop.
+The piano was an actual, though gutted, grand piano brought to the Eldora Mountain Resort, a ski area near Caribou Ranch Studios, which was left overnight and photographed after a fresh snowfall.
+The sheet music on the piano, though inscribed "Fool's Overture", is in actuality "The Star-Spangled Banner".

+Remaster

 A remastered CD version of the album with full original artwork, lyrics, and credits restored (including the inner sleeve picture of the band absent from the original CD) was released on 11 June 2002 on A&M Records in the US.